-Amar Nath Sehgal Oral History Project is a collaborative effort with the Partition Museum to document and preserve the experiences of millions of people who were affected by the Partition of India in 1947.
+Amar Nath Sehgal Oral History Project is a collaborative effort with the Partition Museum in association with Amar Nath Sehgal Private Collection to document and preserve the experiences of millions of people who were affected by the Partition of India in 1947.
 This event marked the largest mass migration of the 20th century, with millions of people displaced and many losing their lives.

 The collection of oral histories aims to provide a comprehensive understanding of the Partition and its aftermath, including the freedom movement, the uprooting of homes, the struggles and challenges faced by Partition survivors, the building of new homes across the border, the process of reconnecting with communities, and the emotional and psychological toll of returning to the places that were once home.

 Through these oral histories, the project seeks to honour and give voice to the millions of people who experienced the Partition firsthand and provide future generations with a deeper understanding of this complex and traumatic event.
 The stories of the Partition survivors and their families are a testament to the resilience and strength of the human spirit in the face of unimaginable adversity.

 The Partition of India is a significant event in world history, and its impact is still felt today.
 By preserving these oral histories, the Amar Nath Sehgal Oral History Project, in collaboration with the Partition Museum, ensures that the voices of those affected by this event are heard and remembered for future generations.